RaulGracia/pravega-samples/flink-examples/doc/flink-high-error-count-alert/README.md

 counts the number of 500 responses in the last 30 seconds, and generates alert when the counts of 500 responses exceed 6.

+Note that you don't need Logstash to demonstrate this sample.
+Instead, use the WordCountWriter sample to push apache logs as json strings to Pravega.
+See details below.

 ## Prerequistes ##

 1. Logstash installed, see [Install logstash](https://www.elastic.co/guide/en/logstash/5.6/installing-logstash.html).